 How high are sales taxes in Colorado?

 While Colorado’s statewide sales tax of 2.9% ranks as the sixth lowest in the U.S., the average total sales tax, which includes local taxes, is actually fairly high.
-The average total rate is 7.44%, 15th highest in the country.
-That could hurt a retiree’s budget —but exemptions for groceries and prescription medicine should help alleviate the pain.
+The average total rate is 7.50%, 16th highest in the country.
+That could hurt a retiree’s budget, but exemptions for groceries and prescription medicine should help lessen the blow.

 What other Colorado taxes should I be concerned about?